ZefangMa/MHW-Prediction-SwinTrans/README.md

 - `requirements.txt`: Environment dependencies for the model and data processing pipelines.

 ## 3. Data Description & Usage
-To facilitate quick verification of the model architecture without requiring the download of massive terabyte-scale netCDF climate files, the current `demo.py` utilizes **synthetic data tensors** (`torch.randn`).
+To facilitate quick verification of the model architecture without requiring the download of massive gigabyte-scale netCDF climate files, the current `demo.py` utilizes **synthetic data tensors** (`torch.randn`).
 This allows researchers and users to test the structural correctness and gradient updates instantly on local machines.

 ### Expected Input Shape
 If you wish to test the model with your own regional ocean dataset, please ensure the input tensor shape matches: